A drive through the Val d’Orcia should be high on your list of things to do when visiting Tuscany.

-Some of the frescoes were done by Luca Signorelli, a Renaissance painter renowned for his work in the Duomo di Orvieto.
+Some of the frescoes were done by Luca Signorelli, a Renaissance painter renowned for his work in the cathedral in Orvieto.
 The frescoes were completed by Antonio Bazzi, also called La Sodoma.

 The abbey also produces wine and olive oil.
 Visit the tasting room to sample the wine.
 You can also visit the wine cellar underneath the cloister, with its big barrels of wine.

-Entrance to the Abbey is free, but there’s a fee for parking.
+Entrance to the Abbey of Mount Oliveto Maggiore is free, but there’s a fee for parking.